Are terrorists trying to enter the U.S. through the southern border? Here are the facts.

 When Border Patrol apprehends someone, it has to make a decision about whether to deport, release or transfer them to another federal agency.

-While many migrants and asylum-seekers are released from border custody with a court notice or other paperwork, those with matches on the FBI terror watchlist are typically detained while the government determines whether the match is accurate, according to government officials.
-The government can subsequently seek their deportation while they're in custody.
+While many migrants and asylum-seekers are released from border custody with a court notice or other paperwork, those with matches on the FBI terror watchlist are typically detained while the government determines whether the match is accurate.
+The government can subsequently seek their deportation while they're in custody or transfer them to another agency for prosecution or further vetting, DHS officials said.

 Those considered to threaten national security, including terrorists and spies, are a priority for arrest and deportation under the Biden administration's immigration enforcement priorities.